darthsebulba04/homeassistant/README.md

 --- | ---
-home | In "home" zone or been 'just_arrived' or 'just_woke' for a set amount of time. just_left | Just left the "home" zone. away | Been 'just_left' for a set amount of time. just_arrived | Just entered the "home" zone. in_bed | Bedroom door just closed. sleeping | Been 'in_bed' for a set amount of time.
+home | In "home" zone or been 'just_arrived' or 'just_woke' for a set amount of time. just_left | Just left the "home" zone. away | Been 'just_left' or 'out' for a set amount of time. just_arrived | Just entered the "home" zone. in_bed | Bedroom door just closed. sleeping | Been 'in_bed' for a set amount of time.